 It’s simple to get started using this feature with your projects.

-Here, you can add as many locales as you need.
+Add as many locales as you need.
 These locales can be called whatever you like as long as they match exactly what you add to your user profiles.
 However, an easy best practice would be to use the two-letter ISO country codes.
-You can see in our example, we use English (en), French (fr), German (de), and Spanish (es).
+For example: English (en), French (fr), German (de), and Spanish (es).

-After you’ve added all of your desired locales, be sure to save the project settings.
+After you’ve added all necessary locales, be sure to save the project settings (scroll to the bottom and click Save Project Settings).

 Saving the template after adjusting a locale will append a green "Exists" to the locale in the dropdown.